AnshumanTripathi/AnshumanTripathi/Readme.md

 ## My 2022 Goals
 - [ ] Gain more experience with Kubernetes.
-- [ ] More practice on problem solving and algorithms
+- [ ] More practice on problem solving and algorithms.
+- [ ] Open source a project.

 ## Connect with me
 - [Twitter](https://twitter.com/anshumant09)